I stumbled on this interesting post about User-Centric Language (UCL): https://goo.gl/uz9421

 Thoughts

-In the post (https://goo.gl/uz9421) written by Alana Schroeder is very well described why the level of the User-Centric Language is very low:
+The post (https://goo.gl/uz9421) written by Alana Schroeder is very well describes why the level of the User-Centric Language is very low:

 - companies use feature-laden language to describe their products and services instead of talking about how these products and features benefit customers;